Margaret Crane

-Margaret M. Crane (Meg Crane), born in 1939, is an American inventor and graphic designer who created the first at home pregnancy test in 1967 while working at Organon Pharmaceuticals in West Orange, New Jersey.
+Margaret "Meg" M. Crane (born 1939) is an American inventor and graphic designer who created the first at home pregnancy test in 1967 while working at Organon Pharmaceuticals in West Orange, New Jersey.
 She is the listed inventor on US Patent 3,579,306 and 215,7774.
 There was resistance to marketing pregnancy tests for consumers rather than doctors, and the home pregnancy test did not become available until 1977, except for a market test in Canada in 1972.

 She was also a juror in the 2004 trial of Martha Stewart for lying to federal investigators during an insider trading investigation.

 Career

 At age 26, Crane was hired by Organon in 1967 to work on a new cosmetic line for the company.
 One day as she was touring the laboratory of the company she noticed many test tubes.
 Curious to what they were, she asked and to her surprise they were pregnancy tests.
 Each individual test tube contained reagents that when mixed with a pregnant woman's urine would indicate pregnancy by displaying a red ring at the bottom of the test tube.

-Inspired by this, Crane saw the possibility of this as a home pregnancy test.
+Intrigued by this, Crane saw the possibility of this as a home pregnancy test.
 She thought it was easy enough to do that women could perform this test at home and in a quicker fashion.
-Crane had no previous background in science, however, she saw making the pregnancy test an at-home and private experience was important and necessary.
+Crane had no previous background in science; however, she saw that making the pregnancy test an at-home and private experience was important and necessary.
 This inspired her to create her first model for the test, similar to the tests she observed in her lab.
-The model Crane proposed was sold across the nation in 1977.
+The model Crane proposed was sold across the United States in 1977.

 Crane and her partner Ira Sturtevant, who aided Crane in her endeavors, went on to develop an advertisement and design firm called Ponzi & Weill.